ultush/brown-nature-network/immigrant-charities-canada.md

 # Introduction
+In Canada the social economy, known by its various components as the nonprofit sector, charitable sector, social enterprise primarily operates as though we are in a post-racial society.
+In a post racial society, racial prejudices are not part of social interactions and historical racial inequalities have been overcome to create equity for all.
+In this imagined post racial society the nonprofit sector is not impacted by racial hierarchies.
+In other words in a post racial society anyone, regardless of racial or ethnic background can form a nonprofit organization or a charity, or a social enterprise, and can be part of the leadership team in a social economy organization.
+This is one of the reasons the social economy in Canada has been resistant to collecting sectoral and leadership data on race and ethnicity despite long term calls to deal with the diversity issue in the sector (Mowat) and more recent calls by Senator Ratna Omidvar to report on the diversity of Canadian charity boards and leadership.
+The lack of data on race and ethnicity in social economy leads to lack of both academic and community research on the topic.
+It is not that researchers are not interested in the topic, but since the data is not available for analysis it therefore requires expensive research budgets to acquire primary data and studies are few and far between (Meinhardt).
+This research therefore addresses this gap by utilizing inferences from available literature and available Open Data.
-This file describes a top down approach to understanding charitable organizations in Canada, through the sociological lens of racialized immigrants, and their interaction with environmental issues.
+This research specifically describes a top down approach to understanding charitable organizations in Canada, through the sociological lens of racialized immigrants, and their interaction with environmental issues as a case study.
-Charities serving racialized immigrants in Canada are identified from available Canada Revenue Agency data.
+Open data is utilized form Canadian government departments, such as Immigration and Citizenship Canada and Canada Revenue Agency.
+For example, charities serving racialized immigrants in Canada are identified from available Canada Revenue Agency data.

 ## Motivation for research
 Research on charities indicates racialized communities being underserved both in terms of number of services and types of services.